erincatto/box2c/docs/simulation.md

 b2ContactEvents contactEvents = b2World_GetContactEvents(myWorldId);
 ```

 None of this data applies to sensors.
-All events involve at least on dynamic body.
+All events involve at least one dynamic body.

+There are three kinds of contact events:
+1. Begin touch events
+2. End touch events
-Hit events are generate
+3. Hit events

 #### Contact Touch Event
 `b2ContactBeginTouchEvent` is recorded when two shapes begin touching.
 These only